isabellegoebel/isabellegoebel/README.md

 E7 - Intro to Programming (A)
 IEOR 142A - Intro to Machine Learning  (TBD)

-classes i want to take but can't:
+Classes I want to take but can't:
 CE 88 - Data Science for Smart Cities
 CE 193 - Engineering Risk Analysis
 CS 61A & CS 61B